CarbonLDP/carbonldp-js-sdk/doc/README.md

 static from()
 ```

-Convert the value provided to a Literal object.
+Convert the value provided to a `Carbon.RDF.Literal.Class` object.

 ##### parse
 ```typescript